iterative/dvc.org/content/docs/command-reference/init.md

 the scope of DVC commands run here is constrained to this project alone, even if there are more DVC-related files elsewhere in the repo.

-Similarly, DVC commands run outside this project root (if nested inside another DVC project, for example) will ignore this project's contents completely.

-### Initializing DVC without Git

-In rare cases, the `--no-scm` option might be desirable: to initialize DVC in a directory that is not part of a Git repo, or to make DVC ignore Git.
-Examples
-include:

-- SCM other than Git is being used.
-Even though there are DVC features that require DVC to be run in the Git repo, DVC can work well with other version control systems.
-Since DVC relies on simple `dvc.yaml` files to manage
-  <abbr>pipelines</abbr>, data, etc, they can be added into any SCM thus
-  providing large data files and directories versioning.

-- There is no need to keep the history at all, e.g. having a deployment automation like running a data pipeline using `cron`.

-In this mode, DVC features related to versioning are not available.
-For example automatic creation and updating of `.gitignore` files on `dvc add` or `dvc run`, as well as `dvc diff` and `dvc metrics diff`, which require Git revisions to compare.

-DVC sets the `core.no_scm` config option value to `true` in the DVC [config](/doc/command-reference/config) when initialized this way.
-This means that even if the project is tracked by Git, or if Git is initialized in it later, DVC will keep operating detached from Git in this project.

-### Nested DVC projects and repositories

-> Note that Git-enabled <abbr>DVC repositories</abbr> nested inside parent DVC
-> repositories (for example when using Git submodules) are isolated from the
-> parent, and vice versa.
-This is because each one has their own Git root.

 If there are multiple `--subdir` projects, but not nested, e.g.:

 ```dvc